core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 --- back

-# Additional OSCORE-related Processing # {#sec-use-with-OSCORE}
+# Additional OSCORE/EDHOC-related Processing # {#sec-use-with-OSCORE}

 Appendix A.1 in {{I-D.ietf-lake-edhoc}} defines a rule for converting from EDHOC connection identifier to OSCORE Sender/Recipient ID.

-This appendix defines the rules for converting from OSCORE Sender/Recipient ID to EDHOC connection identifier, and related processing.
+This appendix defines the rule for converting from OSCORE Sender/Recipient ID to EDHOC connection identifier, and related processing.

 <!--